JustHarsh/Drug_Discovery-COVID-19/README.md

 - *credits go to Wikipedia.
 Image can be found [here](https://en.wikipedia.org/wiki/Docking_(molecular))*

 # Requirements
+* Tensorflow 1.x
+* GPT-2
+* PyRx
-* None!!!!!
+* DataWarrior

 # Data
-I am going to be totally honest here because I don't want my project to be taken down.
 I tried using the [ChemBl Dataset](https://www.ebi.ac.uk/chembl/) for my project.
 However, I was short on compute power and time and therefore ended up using the results from another extraordinary repository that worked on the same project as mine.
 You can check it out [here](https://github.com/mattroconnor/deep_learning_coronavirus_cure).
 Now why was this a good idea?
 Well, Matt (person who owns the repo) generated those drugs from the ChemBl and the Moses dataset.
 So essentially, I did the work of improving on his results (if you think critically).
 My honest recommendation would be to use the ChemBl dataset if you want to work it out from scratch; else you might as well use my or Matt's results to get your project working.

 So officially, I give Matt R O'Connor **ALL the credits** for the training data used in the project.